tkw1536/ggman/README.md

 When running multi-repository operations, it is possible to limit the operations to a specific subset of repositories.
 This is achieved by using the 'for' keyword along with a pattern.
-For example, `ggman for 'github.com/*/example' ls` will list all repositories from `github.com` that are named `example`.
+For example, `ggman --for 'github.com/*/example' ls` will list all repositories from `github.com` that are named `example`.

 Examples for supported patterns can be found in this table: